Q: When will I hear back about my application?

 Q: If my startup does not get scheduled meetings with corporations should I still come to the conference?

 A: Yes!
 There will be plenty of opportunities to network with corporations, investors and other founders.
-Plus, Soldier Field is pretty cool.
+Plus, the Target Center is pretty cool.
 In addition, you can sign up for an Exhibition table.

 Q: Will OnRamp pay for my other travel/time expenses associated with the conference?